PyCQA/flake8/docs/source/user/index.rst

  Using Flake8
 ==============

-Flake8 can be used in many ways:
+Flake8 can be used in many ways.
+A few:

-- invoking it on the command-line
+- invoked on the command-line

-- invoking it via Python
+- invoked via Python

-- having it called by Git or Mercurial on or around committing
+- called by Git or Mercurial on or around committing

 This guide will cover all of these and the nuances for using Flake8.